 Currently Not Filled

 Ryan is the founder of Impact Montana and stands by its foundational principle of Montana needing to take care of our own through community based support and integrative solutions.
 Ryan brings a variety of experience and a wealth of knowledge to this role as it relates to military and veteran support.
 This includes serving as the Community Employment Coordinator in the Homeless Veteran Recovery Program for the VA Montana Healthcare System, leading a state grant with Montana Department of Public Health and Human Services dedicated to enhancing rural access to health services for vets, serving in the Montana National Guard's Deployment Cycle Support Program, and leading the Montana Army National Guard's State Resilience Training Program just to name a few.
 He currently leads the Montana Joining Community Forces Career Key Service Area and serves on the Montana Governor's Board of Veterans Affairs.

-He is a native Montanan and has been a member of the Montana Army National Guard since 2000, deploying in support of Operation Iraqi Freedom in 2004 with the 639th Quartermaster Company and in 2018/19 as the Battalion Chaplain for the 495th CSSB.
-Ryan has worked in many military and Veteran support capacities in the military, state government, private sector and in a faith-based context.
-Ryan has a BA from Washington State University and Masters from Liberty University. and continues to serve as the 495th CSSB Chaplain while residing in Montana with his wife and three young children.
+He is a native Montanan and retired in December 2020 from the Montana Army National Guard after 21 years of service, deploying in support of Operation Iraqi Freedom in 2004 with the 639th Quartermaster Company and in 2018/19 as the Battalion Chaplain for the 495th CSSB.
+Ryan has worked in many military and veteran support capacities in the military, state government, private sector and in a faith-based context.
+Ryan has a BA from Washington State University and Masters in Divinity from Liberty University.
+He resides in Helena, Montana with his wife and four children.